 INTRODUCTION

 White leghorn chickens are a well-liked breed for their versatility, productivity, and adaptability to various climates.
 They are ideal for commercial egg production as well as for small-scale farming or backyard flocks due to their high egg productivity and low maintenance needs.
 The primary benefits of White Leghorn chickens is their ability to adjust to any type of environmental conditions (Kostaman et al., 2016).It holds the title of the top egg-producing bird in the Mediterranean category worldwide.
 It was distinguished by its white coloured skin, fairly long neck, noticeable chest, and elongated leg (Sapcota et al., 2014).
-Standard weight of cock and hen were 2.7 kg and 1.8 kg, respectively (Sapcota et al., 2014).
-They were excellent laying hens that produced an average of 280 eggs per year, occasionally reaching as high as 300 to 320 eggs.
-Poultry farming significantly contributed to the rapid economic growth in India.
+Average weight of cock and hen are 2.7 kg and 1.8 kg, respectively (Sapcota et al., 2014).
+They are excellent laying hens that produce an average of 280 eggs per year, occasionally reaching as high as 300 to 320 eggs.
+Poultry farming significantly contribute to the rapid economic growth in India.
 According to the 20th livestock census, India is ranked 3rd in egg production and 6th in poultry meat production.
-Despite these advancements, poultry farmers encountered various challenges such as diseases and abiotic stresses that impacted the immune system, causing disarray in the histological structure of organs, immune suppression, reduced production, and increased mortality (Hussan et al., 2009).
+Despite these advancements, poultry farmers encounter various challenges such as diseases and abiotic stresses that impact the immune system, causing disarray in the histological structure of organs, immune suppression, reduced production, and increased mortality (Hussan et al., 2009).

 Poultry farming has been a traditional practice in Mizoram for many years, with numerous women participating for generations (Rahman, 2017).
 Most of the rural population in Mizoram consists of small and marginal farmers as well as landless labourers (Census, 2011).The majority of farmers and landless labourers in Mizoram lack sufficient land for large-scale poultry production, so they raise poultry in small quantities in their own backyard.
 The significant population of rural farmers are depending on the egg production which make them economically viable for the day today life.